-Use Proper Writing Style: Remember that this is a scholarly discussion.
-While levels of formality may vary, correct spelling, grammatical construction and sentence structure are expected.
-Avoid emoji, emoticons, text-speak and slang; these linguistic shortcuts are not part of the academic dialogue.
+Use Proper Writing Style: This is a scholarly discussion and you should write as if you were writing an assignment.
+Correct spelling, grammatical construction and sentence structure are expected in every other writing activity associated with scholarship and academic engagement and online discussions are no different.

+Avoid emoji, emoticons, text-speak and slang: These linguistic shortcuts are not part of the academic dialogue.

-Cite your Sources: Another big must!
+Cite Your Sources: Another big must!
 If your contribution to the conversation includes the intellectual property (authored material) of others, e.g., books, newspaper, magazine, or journal articles-online or in print-they must be given proper attribution.